 Description: Basic concepts of ecology will be studied in the field.
 The students will also be introduced to some of the field techniques used by ecologists.
 The course will require participation in a four-day field trip.
+Students will also be participating in a service-learning project.
 This course is designed for life science majors.
-(Lab fee required)
+(Lab fee required to pay for the field trip)